 Expert Legal advice from Solicitors In Manchester And London on the modern slavery act

 Modern slavery affects billions of people all over the world, including the UK.
 Every business has a responsibility to prevent exploitation happening in your business and in any part of your supply chain.
-Some businesses will be required to submit transparency statements to report on anti-slavery and anti-human trafficking efforts.
+Some businesses will be required to submit transparency statements to report on anti-slavery and anti-human trafficking efforts in accordance with the Modern Slavery Act.

 Modern Slavery Act 2015 aims to combat slavery and human trafficking.
 It is mandatory for certain businesses to comply with the act in their operations and their supply chain.
 Eligible businesses must report a transparency statement on an annual basis, which publishes the actions taken by a business to prevent slavery and human trafficking.